 “I had the most amazing two weeks volunteering with Pod, they were so supportive from start to finish and Janice and Sarah are absolute stars who made me so comfortable from the start and could not have been nicer!
 I cannot recommend Pod highly enough as I had the most amazing experiences and will never forget my time in Nepal.
 You will be so well looked after with this organization and take home memories to last forever.

-I loved it when the children would repeat back any English words that i would try and teach them and also any work we did with Street Kids as the boys are so appreciative of the time you spend with them and are the most lovely humbling, bright and intelligent children!!
+I loved it when the children would repeat back any English words that I would try and teach them and also any work we did with community kids as the boys are so appreciative of the time you spend with them and are the most lovely humbling, bright and intelligent children!!
 You HAVE to do it, you wont regret it and will have an amazing time and meet amazing people along the way!!”

 children benefit from the child care role in Nepal